Excel P-Value (Table of Content)

 - When a P-Value rejects the null hypothesis, we can say that it has good chances for both things we are comparing to each other.

 Let’s understand how to calculate P-Value in Excel by using some examples.

 P-Value in Excel – Example #1

 In this example, we will calculate P-Value in Excel for the given data.

-- Now, for this we need another tail, we have to get the expected runs to had to be scored by each batsman.
+- For this, we need another tail; we have to get the expected runs to be scored by each batsman.

-- For the expected runs column we will find the average runs for each player by dividing our sum of counts by the sum of runs as follows.
+- We will find the average runs for each player for the expected runs column by dividing our sum of counts by the sum of runs as follows.

 Now to find P-Value for this particular expression, the formula for that is TDIST(x, deg_freedom, tails).

 - x = the range of our data, which are runs

 - deg_freedom = range of the data of our expected values.